Xylopyrographer/LiteLED/README.md

 * ESP32
 * ESP32-C3
-* ESP32-C6  *(includes PARLIO driver validation)*
+* ESP32-C6
 * ESP32-S2
 * ESP32-S3

 Would appreciate feedback on use of this library on other models.

-LiteLED uses the RMT peripheral of the ESP32 to send data to the LED strip and therefore the target device must have an RMT peripheral.
+LiteLED RMT driver uses the RMT peripheral of the ESP32 to send data to the LED strip and therefore the target device must have an RMT peripheral.
 As the family of ESP32 models grows, this is not always the case.

 Among SoC's that do have an RMT peripheral, the implementation also varies.
 This may place restrictions on the availability and combinations of configurations available when using the library.
 Note that these restrictions are fundamental to how the RMT peripheral is implemented in the SoC and are not a restriction of the library.

+Similarly, the LiteLED PARLIO driver can only be used on ESP32 SoC's including a PARLIO peripheral.
+The number of available lanes (concurrently connected strips) is dependant on the SoC.

 ### Compatibility with arduino-esp32 Core Versions